top of page

 Jane Lutken

+I am an Assistant Professor at Western Carolina University in the Psychology Department where I teach Cognitive Psychology and General Psychology.
+My primary research questions involve studying errors of production and comprehension to better understand the relationship between cognitive processing mechanisms and language "competence".
+In particular, I am interested in the processes of language and cognitive development.
 I am also in constant pursuit of becoming an effective, engaging teacher.
-I believe strongly that our teaching methods should be driven by data and research that informs our understanding of effective learning methods, especially when these methods disproportionally improve the learning experience for students from marginalized backgrounds (e.g. Eddy & Hogan, 2017).
+I believe strongly that our teaching methods should be driven by data and research that informs our understanding of effective learning methods, especially when these methods disproportionally improve the learning experience for students from marginalized backgrounds.
 It is time for us to work to make the 'academy' accessible to everyone.

 My areas of interest include cognitive development, language acquisition, and theoretical syntax.
 I conduct experimental research investigating the underlying processes of children's acquisition of complex constructions.
 I also conduct theoretical research in cross-linguistic variation in wh-question formation including long distance wh-movement, wh-scope marking, and copy constructions.